Goodbye Cruel World (Elvis Costello album): Reissues

 Goodbye Cruel World was first released on CD through Columbia and Demon in January 1988.
-Its first extended reissue through Demon in the UK and Rykodisc in the US on CD came on 7 March 1995, with bonus tracks that dated from the time period.
+Its first extended reissue through Demon in the UK and Rykodisc in the US on CD came on 7 March 1995, with bonus tracks that dated from the sessions.
 Costello's liner notes open with the statement, "Congratulations!
 You've just purchased our worst album."

-Goodbye Cruel World was again reissued by Rhino Records on 3 August 2004 as a two-disc set with additional bonus tracks on top of the 1994 ones, including Costello's original demos, B-sides, alternate takes and live recordings from his solo tours.
-The 2004 reissue received very positive reviews.
+Goodbye Cruel World was again reissued, this time by Rhino Records, on 3 August 2004 as a two-disc set with additional bonus tracks on top of the 1994 ones, including Costello's original demos, B-sides, alternate takes and live recordings from his solo tours.
+The 2004 reissue received positive reviews.
 Commentators agreed that the additional tracks showcased the strength of the songs and how they suffered from the production.
 Smith argued the demos reveal "Costello's astonishing melodic gifts".
 Costello himself stated in the reissue's liner notes that "it is pretty clear that I cannibalised most of this material to complete the lyrics that appear on the main record."
-Erlewine concluded: "It does make for good, even revelatory listening, a better album than the released Goodbye Cruel World and one of the better bonus discs in this series of Rhino reissues."
-It was later remastered and reissued by UMe on 6 November 2015.
+Erlewine argued it made for a "revelatory listening" experience and superior to the original Goodbye Cruel World album.
+It was later remastered and reissued on LP by UMe on 6 November 2015.

+During a 2016 interview with Canadian author Malcolm Gladwell, Langer heard the reissued version of "The Deportees Club", renamed "Deportee", for the first time.
+He responded: "It sounds like he's found the song... maybe we were not focused enough [when we made the album].
+Maybe we were making a record, but we were miles away."
+About Goodbye Cruel World, Gladwell comments: "At the time, [Costello, Langer, and Winstanley] thought they had put out something mediocre, but what they didn't understand until much later was that the mediocrity contained a bit of genius – it's just that it hadn't become genius yet."